nebeux/aicarbonsinkdetector/README.md

 ## model (folder)
 ### carbon_sink_model.pkl
 This was the model we used to generate our carbon sink value.
+It is a gradient boosting regressor model.

 ## carbon_sink_20k.csv
 This was the training data used to train our model.
 Feel free to take a look through the 20k lines of simulated data we had 😂